+Note that the applicability of double wall equations for shielding configurations is environment dependent as impact parameters like incidence angle, velocity and projectile density can vary.

 Analysis tools

 General

 Several numerical tools have been developed to perform impact and impact risk analyses.
 The following tools are mentioned for information only.